PaddlePaddle/PaddleDetection/deploy/pphuman/README_en.md

 pip install -r requirements.txt
 ```

-For details of the installation, please refer to this [document](../../docs/tutorials/INSTALL.md)
+1. For details of the installation, please refer to this [document](../../docs/tutorials/INSTALL.md)
+2. Please install `Paddle-TensorRT` if your want speedup inference by TensorRT.
+You can download the whl package from [Paddle-whl-list](https://paddleinference.paddlepaddle.org.cn/v2.2/user_guides/download_lib.html#python), or prepare the envs by yourself follows the [Install-Guide](https://www.paddlepaddle.org.cn/inference/master/optimize/paddle_trt.html).

 ## II.
 Quick Start